mukaiizawa/dotfiles/readme-Windows.txt

-The first setup for vim
+The first setup of vim for Windows.

 1.Dowonload gvimxx.exe from "www.vim.org"